dropzone/dropzone/index.md

   file.previewTemplate.click(function() { myDropzone.removeFile(file); });
 });
 {% endhighlight %}

+If you want the whole body to be a Dropzone and display the files somewhere else you can simply instantiate a Dropzone object for the body, and define the `previewsContainer` option.
+The `previewsContainer` should have the `dropzone-previews` or `dropzone` class to properly display the file previews.

+{% highlight js %}
+new Dropzone(document.body, {
+  previewsContainer: ".dropzone-previews",
+  // You probably don't want the whole body
+  // to be clickable to select files
+  clickable: false
+});
+{% endhighlight %}

 I'll add more examples soon (How to add delete/download buttons when an upload finished,